itselavia/itselavia.github.io/_posts/2018-10-08-backend-authentication-elb.markdown

 ---
 layout:     post
-title:      "Create AWS AMIs using Ansible Remote Packer Provisioner"
+title:      "Enable Backend Instance Authentication for AWS ELB"
-subtitle:   "Use Hashicorp Packer to execute Ansible playbooks to deterministically create AWS AMIs"
+subtitle:   "How to add application's public certificate to ELB for enhancing data-in-transit security"
-date:       2018-11-10 12:00:00
+date:       2018-10-08 12:00:00
 author:     "Akshay Elavia"
-header-img: "img/post-bg-03.jpg"
+header-img: "img/post-bg-06.jpg"
 ---

 <p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>